by Eric B. Hare

 and soul, and

-have given the
+they have given

-Lord the best
+the Lord the

-into tight
+come into tight

 places and